OxIceBear/External-skin-changer/README.md

 ## Disclaimer

-Usage of this tool may violate the terms of service of CS:GO or other games.
+Usage of this tool may violate the terms of service of CS:GO.
 Use at your own risk.
 I am not liable for any consequences.

 Enjoy!